Temujin4480/LiveProjectCodeSummary/README.md

 ![Create without Notes](Images/Screenshot%20(12).png)

 See, no saved notes.
-After spending time getting myself acquainted with the code of the program, I found that the method in the controller to create a new job needed to bind the model JobOther, where the note property existed, with the model Jobs, which contained all the other properties of the job.
+After spending time getting myself acquainted with the code of the program, I found that the method in the Jobs controller to create a new job needed to bind the model JobOther, where the note property existed, with the model Jobs, which contained all the other properties of the job.

         public ActionResult Create([Bind(Include = "JobIb,JobTitle,JobType,Active,Location,Manager")] Job job,
             [Bind(Include = "ShiftTimeId,Monday,Tuesday,Wednesday,Thursday,Friday,Saturday,Sunday,Default")] ShiftTime shiftTime,